Last modified: Aug 14, 2024

 Gesture Control

-Gesture control is another technology that is starting to appear in EVs.
-With gesture control, the driver can use hand movements to control various features, such as adjusting the volume or changing the radio station.
+Gesture control is an emerging technology in EVs.
+It enables the driver to use hand movements to control various features, such as adjusting the volume or changing the radio station.

 Read all about gesture control.